Annual Governance Statement for The South Hams Federation Board of Governors

 Future Plans for the Governors

 The new Board of Governors looks forward to the challenges the autumn term will bring.
-The 2016-2017 academic year will see new challenges on the horizon, with changes to safeguarding, awaiting the proposed National funding formula which has been delayed until 2018-2019, what the future will hold with the new head of Ofsted, and the changes to the school website requirements, continue to examine Multi Academy Trusts, continue the work on the South Devon Primary Partnership and most importantly continuing to maintain teaching standards across all four schools to ensure that outcomes for all pupils remains high.
-The Governors will continue to monitor and build on the Federation’s strengths and weaknesses as outlined in the School Improvement Plan (SIP 2016-2017).
-The Ethos Committee will work towards a SIAM’s inspection.
-Governors will continue to develop their skills and update their knowledge, attend governor training courses (internal and external) and through visits to each of the schools, conducting Learning Walks, monitoring the quality of the teaching and learning, meeting the children and sampling the school lunches.
+The 2017-2018 academic year will see new challenges on the horizon, awaiting the outcome of the consultation on short Ofsted Inspections, awaiting the proposed National funding formula, which has been delayed until 2018-2019, replacement of RAISonline to Analyse School Performance.
+The tightening of school budgets and looking at MATs and continue the work on the South Devon Primary Partnership and most importantly continuing to maintain teaching standards across all four schools to ensure that outcomes for all pupils remain high.
+The Governors will continue to monitor and build on the Federation’s strengths and weaknesses as outlined in the School Improvement Plan (SIP 2017 – 2018).
+The Ethos Committee along with the Board of Governors will work on the areas to improve after the last SIAMS Inspection (November 2016) the school was judged to be “Good”.
+The Governors will continue to develop their skills and update their knowledge, attend governor training courses (internal and external) and through visits to each of the schools, conducting Learning Walks, monitoring the quality of the teaching and learning, meeting the children and sampling the school lunches.
 Ensuring best value and maintaining a balanced budget.

 How You Can Contact the Board of Governors

-We always welcome feedback, suggestions and ideas from parents: Please contact the Chair of Governors, Mrs Jane Greaves, via the School Office.
+We always welcome feedback, suggestions and ideas from parents: Please contact the Chair of Governors, Mrs. Jane Greaves, via the Stokenham School Office.